Ayla's questions echoed between them, but neither man let it show.

 Shaking his head, he reminded himself he was on a mission.

 'Honestly, do I have to find her first?
-It wouldn't hurt to have a little fun first.
+It wouldn't hurt to have a little fun tonight, then find her.
 When will I get this chance again?
-Plus...' he turned his head to and couldn't believe his eyes, '...and my helpers are on the bar dancing' he thought to himself as his face landed in his palm.
+Plus...' he turned his head and couldn't believe his eyes, '...and my men are on the bar dancing' he thought to himself as his face landed in his palm.

-Before he could realize what was happening, security was pulling his team off the bar, and he knew it was about to get ugly.
+Before he could realize what was happening, security was attempting to pull his team off the bar, and he knew it was about to get ugly.

 Dashing as fast as he could, he was desperate to make it to his men before things got worse.